slsfi/archived-digital_edition_web_ng/README.md

 #### Development Server

-To build and serve the application on a development server as just a client-side app run:
+To build and serve the application on a development server as just a client-side app, run:

 ```
 npm run start